milkmugsoftware/template/README.md

-# Milk Mug SaaS Boilerplate
+# TemSaas

-Milk Mug is a powerful SaaS boilerplate that provides a solid foundation for building and launching your own Software-as-a-Service product.
+TemSaas is a powerful SaaS boilerplate that provides a solid foundation for building and launching your own Software-as-a-Service product.
 This boilerplate combines a robust FastAPI backend with a sleek React frontend, offering essential features like user authentication, payment processing, and credit-based access control.

 ## Features